0x80/typed-firestore-server/README.md

 ### Cloud Functions

-When writing cloud functions, you typically need to get the data from the event and then process it.
-The following functions take this event and return typed data.
+In cloud functions, you typically get the data from the event and then act on it.
+The following convenience functions take the event and return typed data.

 | Function                     | Description                                                |
 | ---------------------------- | ---------------------------------------------------------- |